blog

 Terrestrial vs. Epiphytic Orchids

-Orchids can either be terrestrial and planted in soil, or they can be epiphytic and grow in the air, on a support.
+Orchids can either be terrestrial and planted in soil or epiphytic and grow in the air, on a support.
 Most indoor orchids are epiphytic and have fleshy roots with an outer layer composed of white cells known as velamen.
-This velamen coating acts like a sponge and absorbs water, as well as shields the roots from loss of moisture and heat.
+This velamen coating acts like a sponge, absorbs water, and shields the roots from moisture and heat loss.

 How Do Orchids Grow?